Nebukam/PCGExtendedToolkit/_sources/doc-clusters/connect-points/index.md

 ---
 ## Generators & Connectables
-These two inputs accept any of filters available for the {% include lk id='Uber Filter' %} node.
+These two inputs accept any of filters available as part of the {% include lk id='Filter Ecosystem' %}.
 - **Generators** are points that will use the probes to find neighbors they can connect to.
 - **Connectables** are points that will be seen by the probes.
 All points